Student Financial Assistance

 Financial Aid Application Process

-To apply for financial aid, students must file the Free Application for Federal Student Aid (FAFSA) by visiting www.fafsa.gov.
-Students must enter Marshall University’s Federal School Code: 003815 in Step 6 of the FAFSA for consideration of all financial aid programs to attend Marshall University.
+To apply for financial aid, students must file the Free Application for Federal Student Aid (FAFSA) by visiting studentaid.gov/h/apply-for-aid/fafsa.
+Students must enter Marshall University’s Federal School Code: 003815 in Step 4 of the FAFSA for consideration of all financial aid programs to attend Marshall University.

 The priority filing date for the FAFSA is March 1 prior to the academic year the student is attending for full consideration of all federal, state and institutional financial aid programs.
 Students may file the FAFSA after this date; however, certain financial aid opportunities may be missed.

 In addition to the FAFSA, there is a supplemental application for students who wish to apply for financial aid for the summer.
-Marshall University Summer Financial Aid Applications are available by April 1.
+Marshall University Summer Financial Aid Applications are available on the first day of registration.
 Summer is a non-standard term.
 This requires the Office of Student Financial Assistance to collect additional information, which is not provided on the FAFSA.
 Summer is also considered a trailer for financial aid awarding purposes, meaning that the summer follows the completed academic year.
-For example, to apply for financial aid for the 2021 summer terms, the student must have a FAFSA on file and complete a 2021 Summer Financial Aid Application.
+For example, to apply for financial aid for the 2025 summer terms, the student must have a 2024 FAFSA on file and complete a 2025 Summer Financial Aid Application.
+Submit a request by visiting marshall.edu/sfa/application-process/summer-financial-aid-eligibility-requirements/.

 Eligibility Determination